Junior Doctors Strike start: What it means for you

 After the last round of strikes by junior doctors in 2016, basic pay for the sector (depending on seniority) ranged from £29,384 to £58,398 – considerably less than those in equivalent roles are paid in Canada, to give one example.

-What impact will the strikes have on NHS care?
+What impact will the strikes have on your NHS care?

 The 96-hour walkout will likely reverberate through the NHS for months to come.